yetisno/truecharts/README.md

 # truetool

-A easy tool for frequently used TrueNAS SCALE CLI utilities.
+An easy tool for frequently used TrueNAS SCALE CLI utilities.

 Please before using this tool, [read this note](https://truecharts.org/docs/manual/SCALE%20Apps/Important-MUST-READ)

 ## Table of contents:

 * [Synopsis](#synopsis)
 * [Arguments](#arguments)
 * [How to Install](#how-to-install)